-In 2012, there were 26 compounds detected in at least 90% of the samples taken, two more than in 2011.
-Two compounds dropped off the 90% detection list, but four more compounds were added.
-The compounds that dropped off the list are 1,1,1-trichloroethane, and 2-butanone (MEK).
-The trichloroethane compound was detected in just under 90% of the samples taken, at a rate of 89%.
-MEK was removed from the VOC analysis, and added to the carbonyl analysis, as the latter is more sensitive to the lower levels of MEK being detected.
-The four additional compounds that made the 2012 list are 1,2-dichloroethane, 1,3-butadiene, bromomethane, and tetrachloroethylene.
+In 2013, as in 2012, there were 26 compounds detected in at least 90% of the samples taken.
+In 2012, 1,2-dichloroethane was on the list, but dropped below the 90% detection rate for 2013.
+It was replaced by chloroform, which dropped from a 27% non-detection rate in 2012 to a 5% non-detection rate in 2013.
 Eight of the VOC compounds are on the core list of 19 HAPs.
-Only five of those eight compounds were detected in greater than 90% of the samples taken in 2012.
-The three compounds not detected in enough samples were chloroform, trichloroethylene, and vinyl chloride.
-They were detected in 73%, 37%, and 6% of the samples in 2012, respectively.
-Table 5 is an alphabetical listing of the 26 compounds most frequently detected in 2012.
-Italicized compounds are on the list of 19 core HAPs.
+Only six of those eight compounds were detected in greater than 90% of the samples taken in 2013.
+The two compounds not detected in enough samples were trichloroethylene and vinyl chloride.
+They were detected in 16% and 2% of the samples in 2013, respectively.
+Table 5 is an alphabetical listing of the 26 compounds most frequently detected in 2013.
+Bolded compounds are on the list of 19 core HAPs.

 Table 5.
-VOCs Detected in Greater Than 90% of 2012 Samples
+VOCs Detected in Greater Than 90% of 2013 Samples

-90% Detection Rate 1,2,4-Trimethylbenzene Carbon Disulfide n-Octane 1,2-Dichloroethane Carbon Tetrachloride o-Xylene 1,3,5-Trimethylbenzene Chloromethane Propylene 1,3-Butadiene Dichlorodifluoromethane Styrene Acetonitrile Dichloromethane Tetrachloroethylene Acetylene Dichlorotetrafluoroethane Toluene Acrolein Ethylbenzene Trichlorofluoromethane Benzene m,p-Xylene Trichlorotrifluoroethane Bromomethane Methyl Isobutyl Ketone
+90% Detection Rate

+1,2,4-Trimethylbenzene Carbon Tetrachloride n-Octane

+1,3,5-Trimethylbenzene Chloroform o-Xylene

+1,3-Butadiene Chloromethane Propylene

+Acetonitrile Dichlorodifluoromethane Styrene

+Acetylene Dichloromethane Tetrachloroethylene

+Acrolein Dichlorotetrafluoroethane Toluene

+Benzene Ethylbenzene Trichlorofluoromethane

+Bromomethane m,p-Xylene Trichlorotrifluoroethane

+Carbon Disulfide Methyl Isobutyl Ketone

-Italicized compounds are on the list of 19 core HAPs
+Bolded compounds are on the list of 19 core HAPs

-There were seven compounds that were not detected at all during 2012, which is down from the 11 non-detect compounds in 2011.
-There were 16 compounds that were detected in five percent, or less, of the samples in 2011.
-This is a decrease from 2011, where 20 compounds were detected in five percent, or less, of the samples.
-This list of 16 compounds includes many compounds that are chiefly emitted by stationary sources.
-It appears that these source types are not present in the immediate vicinity of the station.
+There were eleven compounds that were not detected at all during 2013, which is up from the seven non-detect compounds in 2012.
+There were nine compounds that were detected in five percent, or less, of the samples in 2013.
+This is a decrease from 2012, where 16 compounds were detected in five percent, or less, of the samples.
+This list of nine compounds includes many compounds that are chiefly emitted by stationary sources.
+It appears that these source types are not present in the immediate vicinity of the Grand Junction station.

-Table 6 summarizes the annual mean concentrations for each of the 60 VOCs measured during the study, from 2004 through 2012.
+Table 6 summarizes the annual mean concentrations for each of the 58 VOCs measured during the study, from 2004 through 2013.
 Compounds that have bolded values are MQO Core Analytes.
 Compounds with italicized values were detected in less than 90% of the samples for the year.
-It should be noted that the annual means were calculated by replacing all "non-detect" values with one-half of the sample method detection limit.
+It should be noted that the annual means were calculated by replacing all "non-detect" values with one-half of the sample MDL.
 This is an accepted conservative technique for calculating annual values when some of the samples were less than the laboratory's ability to measure.
 As a result of this technique, the average and maximum concentrations are the same if the compound was never detected.
 The compounds are listed in alphabetical order.
 There are several things to note about this table.
-First, the acetonitrile values for all of 2004, and the first three-and-a-half months of 2005 were voided due to a contamination in the sampler.
+First, the acetonitrile values for all of 2004, and the first three-and-ahalf months of 2005 were voided due to a contamination in the sampler.
 Acrolein was not analyzed until 2005, and carbon disulfide was added to the list of analytes in 2006.
-Removed from this list were the compounds of chloromethylbenzene, and methyl ethyl ketone (MEK).
+Removed from this list for 2012 were the compounds of chloromethylbenzene, and methyl ethyl ketone (MEK).
 MEK was added to the carbonyl analysis.
 Chloromethylbenzene was never detected in greater than 90% of samples.

 Table 6.
-VOC Data Summary 2012
+VOC Data Summary 2013